rehmoe/Codeigniter3-REST-Boilerplate/README.md

 It's also possible to use one of these special values as version:

- - reverse: reverses ALL migrations
+ - `reverse` reverses ALL migrations
 ````
 $ php index.php luthier migrate reverse
 ````
- - refresh: reverses ALL migrations and then proceeds to migrate to the latest available version
+ - `refresh` reverses ALL migrations and then proceeds to migrate to the latest available version
  ````
 $ php index.php luthier migrate refresh
 ````